THE BOOK IS NOW AVAILABLE (see the "Book" page)

 Now that my book is published, returning visitors will realise I have deleted some information in the hope that those interested might wish to purchase it (best found through Amazon).

-Certainly, I am very grateful to all those who assisted me with, advise, anecdotes and corrections (watch out for the spelling mistake(s)).
+Certainly, I am grateful to all those who assisted me with anecdotes and corrections.

 Contact me, Jim Fuller: firstname.lastname@example.org. or email@example.com

 Attached below are two stories Ian Brodie sent.
-I'm sure you will love to read:
+I'm sure you will love reading them:

 CAFU IS COMING TOMORROW.